CCLA Server Rules of Play

 Substitutions must be cleared with the Tournament Director, who will notify all captains and players concerned when a substitution has been approved.
 The Tournament Director will put all games on hold involving the player to be substituted until the substitution process is complete.

 If a withdrawing player is rated less than 1600 on the CCLA rating scale, the substitute's rating must be less than or equal to the withdrawing player.
-If a withdrawing player is rated higher than 1600, the substitute must be either (i) at least 100 rating points below the withdrawing player or (ii) no higher than 1600.
+If a withdrawing player is rated higher than 1600, the substitute must be either (i) at least 100 rating points below the withdrawing player, or (ii) no higher than 1600.

 A substitute assumes games in progress as if he started them, with the same clock time as the withdrawing player had in each game and with rating points and team results dependent on the outcome.
-If the new player is left with less than 30 days to make moves up to the next move ending in zero (10, 20, 30, etc.), his time will be adjusted to 30 days to give him time to catch up.
-From that point forward, thirty more days will be added each time an additional ten move increment is reached.
+If the new player is left with less than 40 days to make moves up to the next move ending in zero (10, 20, 30, etc.), his time will be adjusted to 40 days to give him time to catch up.
+From that point forward, forty more days will be added each time an additional ten move increment is reached.
 No adjustments in leave time will be made for the new player.
 The new player will assume the leave time left by the withdrawing player.

 The substitute will be given an opportunity, time limit determined by the Tournament Director, to examine all games of the withdrawing player and determine if he is willing to take responsibility for all games.
 Any game a substitute chooses not to assume will be forfeited and a loss will be charged to the withdrawing player and his team.